 PROGRESS PAYMENTS

 Projects may have one or multiple invoices.
 Invoice (with conditional lien release) is collected from a contractor, approved by parish (note approval on invoice) and forwarded to construction@seattlearch.org.
 Invoices may be accompanied by a PRF withdrawal form.
-PCS will approve invoice (unless corrections are needed) and return approval to parish.
+PCS will approve invoice (usually in 2 days unless corrections are needed) and return approval to parish.
 PCS must approve invoice before any payment is made and PFS Withdrawal Requests (if needed) are approved by PCS after invoice approval.

-Note: PCS does not approve Withdrawal Requests upon signing of a contract.
+Note: PCS does not approve Withdrawal Requests upon signing of a contract unless a deposit is needed.

 PROJECT CLOSE OUT